viponpoint/SOAR-EDR-Project/README.md

 # Diagram

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/InstallLimaCharlie.jpeg)
-This is the installation of LimaCharlie in my Server machine
+This is the installation of LimaCharlie on my Server machine

 </br>